-Pre-requisite: NUR 216
+Pre-requisite: NUR 216 Co-requisites: NUR 317

-The student will be able to describe accurately all major drug classification, identify commonly used medications each classification, and develop strategies for patients receiving drugs in each classification.
+The student will be able to describe accurately all major drug classification, identify commonly medications classification, and develop strategies for patients receiving drugs in each classification.
 Students explore the implications of drug dependence.
-The student will be able to compare brand name and generic drugs; describe the method of drug classification; explain the drug interactions with body tissue, identify how drugs work and explore the use of the nursing process in drug administration.
+The student will be able to compare brand name and generic drugs; describe the method of drug classification; explain the drug interactions with body identify how drugs work and explore the use of the nursing process in drug administration.